 You are supposed to close your eyes before concentrating on your breathing technique.
 Closing off what you see helps minimize visual distractions while trying to focus.
 Afterwards, you take a normal breath in and out through your nose with your mouth closed just to get a feel of your breathing.
 This calm, steady pace of breathing without tensing your facial muscles is like the warm up exercise for the next step of deep breathing.

 If you can’t gain mindfulness with closed eyes because of intruding thoughts, you can try opening your mind in another way.
-Instead of closed eyes, try keeping your eyes open to focus thoughts in a different fashion.
+Instead of closed eyes, try keeping your eyes open to focus thoughts in a different fashion such as in practicing Zen meditation.
 While still sitting in the same position, find a fairly close object in the room that is about three feet or so away to stare at while deep breathing.
 You don’t have to rivet your gaze to the object, but just keep your eyes on it while breathing so you have a focal point in the room.
 This will help your concentration.

-I am by far hardly an expert at meditation, but I think it does help with pain and relaxation whether you keep your eyes open or closed.
-I am doing meditation with my eyes open, but hopefully I will progress to one day mastering the closed eyes technique to benefit from the mental benefits of meditation.
+I am by far hardly an expert, but I think it does help with pain and relaxation whether you keep your eyes open or closed.
+I am doing meditation with my eyes open, but hopefully I will progress to one day mastering the closed eyes technique to benefit from its mental benefits.

-Have you tried meditation of any sort yet?
+Have you tried this ancient practice of any sort yet?
 Let me know and tell me what you think about it.